Dry Zone theater: 2024

 On 11 June the Union Liberation Front and Sagaing Region People's Defence Organisation captured a junta base near the Sagaing capital Monywa.
 On 27 June, a coalition of several PDFs launched an offensive on Budalin.

 On 17 July, People's Defense Forces launched 2 rockets at Nay Pyi Taw International Airport, causing no casualties.

 On 10 August, Myingyan District PDF launched an offensive against Taungtha and Natogyi.
 Natogyi was briefly captured before being recaptured by the junta soon after.
 On 15 August, PDF launched an offensive on Tabayin, capturing the town by 18 August.
 Shortly after, due to a junta counteroffensive, PDF withdrew from the town.
 In mid-August, the KIA and PDF launched joint offensives on Indaw, Pinlebu, and Htigyaing.
 Resistance entirely capturing Pinlebu on 8 October, defeating almost 800 junta soldiers.

 On 27 October, the anniversary of Operation 1027, Maung Saungkha announced that the Bamar People's Liberation Army would begin operations in the Anyar region of Myanmar.

 On 11 November, the Burma National Revolution Army and several other PDF's launched attacks on Pale.
 After capturing several areas of the town, they were forced to retreat due to a junta counteroffensive.

-Firefight broke out on the Ann-Padan Road in Ngape Township the 21st of November as a resistance group, the People's Revolution Alliance (Magway) ambushed 40 regime forces east of Gokkyi Village, the resistance group said.
+Firefight broke out on the Ann-Padan Road in Ngape Township on the 21st of November as a resistance group, the People's Revolution Alliance (Magway) ambushed 40 regime forces east of Gokkyi Village, the resistance group said.
 The group also claimed to have killed nine regime forces in the ambush while wounding 10 others.
-One of the local resistance groups, the Chin Defense Force - Asho (CDF-Asho), said it ambushed 20 regime forces performing security duty on a section of Ann-Padan Road in Ngape Township, Magway Region at around 6 a.m. on Monday 25 November.
-During the ambush, four regime soldiers were killed and many others injured, while a military weapon and some equipment were seized.
+One of the local resistance groups, the Chin Defense Force - Asho (CDF-Asho), said it ambushed 20 regime forces performing security duty on a section of Ann-Padan Road in Ngape Township, Magway Region at around 6 a.m. on Monday, 25 November.
+During the ambush, four regime soldiers were killed and many others were injured, while a military weapon and some equipment were seized.

 2025

-Starting from January 11 the ethnic Arakan Army (AA) and allies have launched an assault on Myanmar junta outposts guarding an artillery base on the Ann-Padan Road linking Rakhine State with neighboring Magway Region, according to local sources.
-Fighting broke out on Saturday 11 January at outposts in two Arakan Mountain villages close to Goggyi, located just 32 kilometers from Padan in Magwe’s Ngape Township.
+Starting from January 11, the ethnic Arakan Army (AA) and allies have launched an assault on Myanmar junta outposts guarding an artillery base on the Ann-Padan Road linking Rakhine State with neighboring Magway Region, according to local sources.
+Fighting broke out on Saturday, 11 January at outposts in two Arakan Mountain villages close to Goggyi, located just 32 kilometers from Padan in Magwe’s Ngape Township.
 The People’s Revolution Alliance-Magway group reported attacking five junta vehicles carrying around 100 junta soldiers near Goggyi village with remote-controlled mines, killing four and wounding 13 others.

-On 15 March 2025 Myanmar Junta launched a military operation to recapture some rural areas in Katha Township.
+On 15 March 2025, the Myanmar Junta launched a military operation to recapture some rural areas in Katha Township.
 State Administration Council troops from LID 309 departure from Katha Town assaulting resistance positions in rural areas of the township, suffering a devastating defeat against fighters from Katha PDF.